-Commentary, 25: Land North of Station Road

-An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
-The site does not overlap with a SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non-residential).
+Biodiversity and Geodiversity An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
+The site does not overlap with a SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non- residential).
 At the local level, there are no BAP Priority Habitats within the site boundaries.
 However, the River Isle passes alongside the western site boundary and is a designated Local Wildlife Site (LWS).
 There is corridor of trees alongside the River Isle which contributes to local ecological networks.
 These natural assets would need to be retained and enhanced (where appropriate) through new development areas alongside the delivery of net gains.

-Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
+Climate Change Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
 The site is approximately 1km to the west of Ilminster town centre.
 In this respect, an allocation at this location is less likely to reduce the need to travel by car for accessing day-to-day services and facilities (and associated greenhouse gas emissions).
 The River Isle flows alongside the western site boundary.
 With reference to flood risk issues, the whole of the site is within Flood Zone 2 and Flood Zone 3.
 Most of the site has a low surface water flood risk.
 However, there are areas of land with a medium to high surface water flood risk within the north western section of the site and along the southern and western site boundaries.

-The site is not within or within proximity to a National Park, AONB or any Green Belt land.
+Landscape The site is not within or within proximity to a National Park, AONB or any Green Belt land.
 The Peripheral Landscape Study for Ilminster indicates that the site is a preferred option for the delivery of new housing in Ilminster through the emerging South Somerset Local Plan Review.
 The Study concludes that the site has a 'landscape with development potential providing flood risk is alleviated'.
 With reference to locally important landscape features, the site does not contain any significant trees with TPO designations.
+In terms of visual impacts, an allocation at this location is not likely to impact upon any of the locally identified viewpoints within Ilminster.